Accudio/alistair-shepherd/src/writing/simple-build-tooling.md

 Turns out this was harder to achieve than I expected.
 Let's go through the candidates:

-Laravel Mix is what I'm used to from work and is what a lot of the PHP community uses.
+[Laravel Mix](https://laravel-mix.com) is what I'm used to from work and is what a lot of the PHP community uses.
 Simple, declarative way of bundling assets based on Webpack.
 It does have Browsersync out-of-the-box for automatic reloading, but it need to proxy your site to do that and I've found it a bit inconsistent.
 When using Mix I generally manually reload as it's more reliable.

-Webpack is awful and I hate it.
+[Webpack](https://webpack.js.org) is awful and I hate it.
 The configuration system is terrible and indecipherable and in my opinion it is always the wrong decision for a build tool.

-Vite is the hot new kid on the block.
+[Vite](https://vitejs.dev) is the hot new kid on the block.
 It's very much designed for frameworks or for if it's also handling your index.html.
 It is possible to make it work with WordPress etc, but I haven't seen a setup that looks great and their documentation is pretty poor if you opt for that route.

-RollUp looks good and I'd like to try it, but I find it quite difficult to actually get what I want from it.
+[RollUp](https://rollupjs.org) looks good and I'd like to try it, but I find it quite difficult to actually get what I want from it.
 I've played with it a few times and just couldn't find a setup that was as flexible as I wanted.
-That may just be me not understanding right but that I can't work out how to get a simple CSS/JS bundler set up with it is not a good sign.
+That may just be me not understanding right but that I can't work out how to get a simple CSS/JS bundler set up is not a good sign.

 A custom system with node scripts and importing packages?
 It would probably work but there is a lot to deal with that build tools have already been through.
 Inlining a 600byte SVG into my CSS file is something I want but don't want to have to build myself.

-Parcel was what I ended up settling on.
+[Parcel](https://parceljs.org) was what I ended up settling on.
 It's a little like Vite where it's built for the simple, no config, index.html setup, but I find it's a lot more versatile and easy to use in other circumstances, and it's docs are a lot better for non-standard usecases.

-## The set up
+## The set up { #setup tabindex="-1" }

 ### Step 0.
 Installation